asacowis/rocur/WomeninStat-Rocur-Guide.md

 ### General Tweeting Guidelines

 * We do not require that you tweet a specific number of times.
 But, we ask that you be as active as your schedule allows during your curatorship.
+At least one tweet-thread per day would be ideal - tweets can be scheduled in advance through TweetDeck to help with timing.
 * The content of your tweets is all up to you!
 But keep it relevant to statistics and/or data science.
 Make the account and its tweets useful for learning.
 * Tweet pictures/graphics whenever possible.
     + Please properly attribute your photos and graphics by asking permission from the source if not you and tagging the individual if able.